 I wish it was just simple as a phone call away.
 Most of the time you end up talking to a customer service representative, who will either revert you to the relevant department or give you a direct number to call.
 They would probably share the general information over the phone.
 But there are times the banks insist you email them with all your details first.
 Bit of an unnecessary headache, particularly if you just want to look for options.
 Not off to a great start, are we?

 Nevertheless, we’ve updated the list

 PayHere and WEBXPAY are non-bank payment gateway service providers.
-Both PayHere and WEBXPAY have partnered with Sampath Bank and HNB respectively, as per CBSL regulations.
+Both PayHere and WEBXPAY have partnered with Sampath Bank and HNB respectively, with PayHere operating as per CBSL regulations.